nevwalkalone/PPM-Image-Filtering/README.md

 In the examples pictured below, these [images](https://drive.google.com/file/d/1SxqzgI6JMyyR08FwlrOOSCOoM13CMs0H/view?usp=sharing) were used.

-1. Combination of gamma and linear filters that produce a color negative.
+1. Combination of gamma and linear filters that produce a color negative

    ```console
    > filter -f gamma 2.0 -f linear -1 -1 -1 1 1 1 Image01.ppm